 - Vanilla extract

 - Brown sugar

-Making this breakfast crepe filling is super easy, and you could even make it the night before if you want to speed up your crepe filling (and devouring) process.
+Ready for a simple-yet-impressive breakfast?
+Making this banana crepe filling is super easy, and you could even make it the night before if you want to speed up your crepe filling (and devouring) process.

 We’ve all been there…staring at a big bunch of bananas wondering what to do with all of them.
 Or hoping you can get enough people in your house to eat the ones that are turning brown because you can’t (I hate eating brown bananas).